MarquezProject/marquez/CONTRIBUTING.md

 # Dependencies

 We use [renovate](https://github.com/renovatebot/renovate) to manage dependencies for all of our project modules.
 Renovate automatically opens pull requests against our [`update-deps`](https://github.com/MarquezProject/marquez/tree/update-deps) branch in order to ensure builds pass before merging into `main`.
-To merge dependencies updates into `main`:
+To merge dependencies updates:

 > **Note:** Make sure you've pulled the latest upstream changes for `update-deps` and `main`.